The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 3.2.1 – Rewarding progress and recognising personal achievements

-Generating excitement around reading for pleasure, demonstrating to learners that ‘success’ is different for each person, highlighting the quality and diversity rather than the quantity of reading, ensuring learners feel valued.
+Generating interest, excitement and engagement around reading, demonstrating to learners that ‘success’ is often different for each person; highlighting quality and diversity of reading experiences rather than quantity; ensuring all learners feel their reading is valued.

-Schools should reward the progress of individual learners in one of the below ways, or in another way that suits their setting:
+Schools should reward the progress of individual learners in one of the below ways, or in another way that suits their setting and learners:

 Key Area 3.2.2 – Monitoring progress